Frank Sinatra Sings for Only the Lonely: Background

-Mono and Stereo Version Differences
+Mono and stereo version differences

 Frank Sinatra Sings for Only the Lonely was recorded during the time when mass-produced stereo musical recordings were just entering the marketplace.
 The album was Sinatra's third full-length album to be recorded in both mono and stereo versions, after Where Are You? and Come Fly with Me.
 According to audio engineer Steve Hoffman, who produced a number of reissues of Capitol Records albums originally recorded in the 1950s, Capitol was during this time continuing to record sessions in mono using their by-then standard microphone placement techniques (including the use of eight separate microphones on the orchestra), and making separate recordings of the session on a 3-track tape recorder using two or three microphones.
 This method of recording soon gave way to a method where the same set of microphones was used to record sessions to a single multi-track tape, which then served as the source for both mono and stereo mixes (for albums that were issued in both formats).

 Capitol's 3-track session tapes (which used fewer microphones) were used as the source for the original stereo album release and for subsequent stereo reissues.
 Differences in the number of microphones and their proximity to the orchestra's instruments contributed to some of the differences in the sound of the mono and stereo versions. "[F]or me, the mono version kills the stereo mix," Hoffman wrote of the two versions of the album.
 Frank Sinatra Sings for Only the Lonely was the final Sinatra Capitol album to be recorded using separate equipment for the mono and stereo versions.

 The original mono album had 12 tracks, while the original stereo version had only 10 tracks.
 The original stereo version did not include "It’s a Lonesome Old Town" and "Spring is Here", though subsequent stereo reissues of the album used all 12 original tracks.

 Reception

 In 2000 it was voted number 125 in Colin Larkin's All Time Top 1000 Albums.

-Q Magazine placed Only the Lonely at #1 on the "15 Greatest Stoner Albums of All Time".
-The album also peaked at #1 on Billboard′s pop album chart during a 120-week chart-run, and was certified Gold on June 21, 1962, nearly four years after its release.
+Q placed Only the Lonely at No. 1 on the "15 Greatest Stoner Albums of All Time".
+The album peaked at No. 1 on Billboard′s pop album chart during a 120-week chart-run, and was certified Gold on June 21, 1962, nearly four years after its release.
 As noted by biographer Peter J. Levinson, "Nelson chose several instrumental soloists to communicate the essence of the music on the album.
 Harry Edison showed the somber side of his playing on 'Willow Weep for Me.'
-The late, great trombonist, Ray Sims, the unsung soloist with Les Brown and Harry James and brother of jazz tenor saxophonist stalwart 'Zoot' Sims, delivered the finest recording work of his long career with a brace of meaningful solos.
+The late, great trombonist Ray Sims, the unsung soloist with Les Brown and Harry James and brother of jazz tenor saxophonist stalwart 'Zoot' Sims, delivered the finest recording work of his long career with a brace of meaningful solos.
 Bill Miller contributed several beautifully conceived piano solos."